Lemonexe/UUC/README.md

 The front-end is written in ECMA6 Javascript and uses [AngularJS](https://angularjs.org/) framework.

 ## Code Structure
-Almost whole HTML GUI is in **index.html**, except for the tutorial window, which is in *res/tutorial.html*.
+Almost whole HTML GUI is in **index.php**, except for the tutorial window, which is in *res/tutorial.html*.
 All static CSS is stored in **app/style.css**, plus there are several ng-style declarations in *app/controller.js*.

 ### Javascript